Fellowship Training at UW

 Fellows are also an important part of UW Cardiology!
 Over 30 outstanding trainees are currently in our programs and we are committed to training exceptional clinicians and future leaders in cardiovascular medicine and take pride in fellow achievements in clinical care, education, and research throughout their careers.

 We welcome and encourage applicants from diverse backgrounds, including underrepresented minorities, as this broadens and enriches the educational experience for all our faculty and trainees.
 With distinguished faculty, programs, and world-class medical facilities, our programs provide a unique learning environment facilitating realization of fellow’s training in cardiovascular medicine.

-- We accept 7 trainees each year.
+- We accept 8 trainees each year as of AY 2021.